-The biggest factor that impacts gas prices is the price of crude oil.
-Crude oil is the main ingredient for the gas that you use in cars.
-People around the world need crude oil for their transportation needs, but there is a limited supply available.
-When the demand for this oil increases or if there is a shortage in the amount available (due to natural disasters or political unrest in the areas that produce the oil), then the price of fuel for your car may also increase.
+There is a limited supply of crude oil, the main ingredient for the gas that is used in cars.
+If demand for this oil increases or there is a shortage in the amount available (due to natural disasters or political unrest in the areas that produce the oil), then the price of fuel for your car may also increase.

 Refineries and Transportation

 After companies drill for crude oil, they refine it or put it through several chemical processes so that it can be turned into fuel for your car.
 The refined crude oil is then transported to each region of the country through pipelines and tanker trucks.
 The refining and transporting costs are passed on to you.

 Many oil refineries are in the southern part of the U.S., near the Gulf of Mexico.
 Since it costs more to transport the fuel farther distances, the gas prices in the states that are farther away may be higher than the gas prices in states that are closer to the refineries.

 In the late spring and summer months, there are more steps involved in the refining of the crude oil that makes it more expensive.
 The higher costs of refining often lead to higher gas prices, especially in the summer.
 Some states also require additional chemicals to be included in the fuel that is sold in their state, which also can add to the cost.